vvaldesc/TFC_api_stats/README.md

 Through an http request, the model expects a JSON array with a certain structure, the structure that the model expects can be edited in the code.
 The expected structure in the array is similar to the previously mentioned.

+When training, the new model name will end in 'test', so you have to rename it to 'model' if you really want to use it

 ## Developing

 To correctly develop this app, would suggest to turn Flask debug mode on.